Champ Summers: Early career

-Professional career
+Playing career

 Summers bounced between the minors and majors, mostly as a pinch hitter, until Detroit acquired him in 1979.

 Champ's best seasons were 1979 and 1980, when he hit 38 of his 54 career home runs and 121 of his 218 career RBIs.
 In 1979, he hit a career high 21 home runs, batted .291 with a .401 on-base percentage and a .556 slugging percentage for a .956 OPS.
 Summers had five RBIs in a single game in May 1979.
 In 1980, he had another big year, batting .297 with a .393 on-base percentage, .504 slugging percentage and .897 OPS.
 Summers performance dropped off substantially in 1981, batting .255 with only 3 home runs.

 On March 4, 1982, the Tigers traded Champ to the San Francisco Giants for Enos Cabell and cash.
 After two seasons with the Giants, he was traded to the San Diego Padres, where he played his final season in 1984.
 Summers only hit .185 for the 1984 National League Champion San Diego Padres, mostly as a pinch hitter (36 of his 54 at bats came off the bench).
-But Summers' biggest hit of the season was a pinch-hit grand slam on April 10, 1984, off of St. Louis Cardinals right-hander Bob Forsch propelling the Padres to a 7–3 victory en route to a sizzling 10–2 start and runaway capture of club's first division title.
+His biggest hit of the season was a pinch-hit grand slam on April 10, 1984, off of St. Louis Cardinals right-hander Bob Forsch, propelling the Padres to a 7–3 victory.
+The game was part of a sizzling 10–2 start to the season, as the Padres captured the club's first division title.

 While with the Padres, Summers was one of the central figures in a series of bench-clearing brawls in a game at Atlanta on August 12, 1984.
 At one point, Summers charged toward the Braves dugout looking to take on pitcher Pascual Pérez, who had hit the Padres' Alan Wiggins in the first inning, although Perez had been brushed back by San Diego pitchers Ed Whitson and Craig Lefferts while at bat.
-Summers was intercepted by injured Atlanta slugger Bob Horner and tackled by Horner and two fans that claimed Champ had made indecent remarks to them in the parking lot.
+Summers was intercepted by injured Atlanta slugger Bob Horner.

-Summers ended his career playing for the Padres in the 1984 World Series against his former skipper, Sparky Anderson, and his former Detroit Tigers teammates.
+Summers ended his playing career playing for the Padres in the 1984 World Series against his former skipper, Sparky Anderson, and his former Detroit Tigers teammates.
 Summers struck out in his only at bat in the 1984 World Series, which also wound up being his last major league at bat.

 Over his eleven-year career, Summers hit for a .255 batting average with 54 home runs and 218 RBIs.
+In a statistical oddity, both his first and last major league home runs were pinch hit grand slams.

+Coaching Career

+Summers returned to baseball in the late 1980s as the batting coach for the Yankees' AAA affiliate, the Columbus Clippers.
+When the manager under whom he served, Bucky Dent, was named Yankees' manager (replacing the fired Dallas Green) near the end of the 1989 season, Summers went to the big leagues with him.
+Summers acted as the Yankees' hitting coach until Dent was let go during the 1990 season.